About Malcolm Lockie Race

-During the last nine years my approach to painting has changed and a relocation to the wonderful picturesque landscape of South Devon has challenged and questioned my muse.
+During the last ten years my approach to painting has changed and a relocation to the wonderful picturesque landscape of South Devon has challenged and questioned my inspiration.
 I feel that the new body of work that has materialised has fulfilled unanswered questions while creating new voids to fill.
-I now move forward embodied with a new spirit enthusiastically working towards a further series of exhibitions.
+I now move forward embodied with a new spirit, enthusiastically working towards a further series of exhibitions.

 My paintings are a physical manifestation of forgotten and lost fragments from my subconscious,

 discovered and remembered and even prompted through the process of painting.

 I bury my thoughts and ideas in an abstract language of marks filtered through my emotional response to a time, place or memory.
 The diversity of painting with it's infinite possibilities, is for me, an exciting and fertile environment, and I continue to explore the qualities of the materials to unleash new paths to follow.
 It is important that my paintings are not literal and remain evocative, and though they sometimes include clues often as vague as a colour, mark, or brushstroke as pointers to their real meanings; these need not be known or understood to be appreciated.